 - 17.3 Local Authorities have a wide range of discretion over the types of vehicle that they can licence as Hackney Carriage vehicles.
 Government guidance suggests that local licensing authorities should adopt the principle of specifying as many different types of vehicle as possible and encouraged to make use of the "type approval" rules within any specifications they determine.
-Accordingly, the Authority will require European Whole Vehicle Type Approval for all new licensed vehicles. - The Authority generally licences a purpose-built vehicle [i.e., a "London type cab" or similar which is easily recognisable as being distinct from a Private Hire Vehicle] with suitable and sufficient wheelchair access as a Hackney Carriage.
+The current acceptable options for vehicle registration in Great Britain include EU type approval and two forms of type approval that have been introduced since Brexit: UK(NI) type approval and GB type approval, which were introduced on 1 January 2023.
+EU type approvals are currently accepted in GB via a Provisional GB approval scheme, but a vehicle with Provisional approval is outwardly identical to one with EU type approval.
+Whole vehicle type approval to EU, GB or UK(NI) are all acceptable in terms of registration in Great Britain at this time.
+Accordingly, the Authority will require European Whole Vehicle Type Approval for all new licensed vehicles. - 17.4 The Authority generally licences a purpose-built vehicle [i.e., a "London type cab" or similar which is easily recognisable as being distinct from a Private Hire Vehicle] with suitable and sufficient wheelchair access as a Hackney Carriage.
 Applications for new vehicles will be made on a case-by-case basis.
 Where necessary, the driver will be required to provide documentary evidence of European Whole Vehicle Type Approval.
 The Authority shall impose such conditions, as it considers reasonably necessary, on Hackney Carriage vehicle licences.
-These vehicles provide a service to the public, so it is appropriate to set reasonable criteria for the standard of the external and internal conditions of the vehicle. - 17.5 Appendix C (page 77) sets out the specification and minimum standards for Hackney Carriages. - 17.6 Vehicles will, in general, be licensed for the carriage of up to four or five passengers if compliant with the specification for such vehicles.
-Once licensed, vehicles cannot be used to ply for hire outside of the Borough.
+These vehicles provide a service to the public, so it is appropriate to set reasonable criteria for the standard of the external and internal conditions of the vehicle. - 17.5 Appendix C (page 77) sets out the specification and minimum standards for Hackney Carriages.